brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 `C:\Users\Green Sturgeon\AI_Project\TrainYoloV8> python YoloV8_train.py`

 ### Results of the training
-Results end up in C:\Users\Green Sturgeon\AI_Project\TrainYoloV8\runs\detect\train and if you decide to train different models, they will end up in sequentially numbered folders train1, train2 etc.  Inside those folders are a number of diagnostic graphs, images from train and validate with model detections outlined with confidence scores.
+Results end up in C:\Users\Green Sturgeon\AI_Project\TrainYoloV8\runs\detect\train and if you decide to train different models, they will end up in sequentially numbered folders train1, train2 etc., so you should probably rename the folders to something more memorable.
+Inside those folders are a number of diagnostic graphs, images from train and validate with model detections outlined with confidence scores.
 The weights folder is your new model and what you will point to when running your model on new images.

-### Understanding the Results
+### Understanding the Training Results

 Understanding the diagnostics is a bit opaque and at some levels requires digging into the code or trusting what you might read on-line.
 The following is what I've been able to glean from multiple sources.